Why Time in the Market Beats Timing the Market

 • On October 5th, Steve Jobs, co-founder of Apple, passed away, sparking concerns about the company’s prospects.

-Investors weren’t exactly enthusiastic about owning stocks, even Apple, one of Wall Street’s darlings.
-In October of 2011, Apple reported quarterly earnings of $6.62 Billion.
+In October of 2011, Apple reported quarterly earnings of $6.62 billion.
 Remember, Apple, although certainly a high-profile stock, is nothing more than a company that sells products for a profit.
-Coming out of the dark clouds it faced in 2011; Apple continued to sell products for a profit over the years.
-In April of 2022, they reported earnings of $25.01 Billion.
+Coming out of the dark clouds it faced in 2011, Apple continued to sell products for a profit over the years.
+In May of 2025, Apple reported earnings of $24.78 billion.
+That means Apple’s profit essentially doubled twice since 2011.
+The company’s value (which the stock price reflects) also grew exponentially.
+Given how much money it made, it makes sense that the company would become more valuable.

-Buying companies means buying earnings growth.
+Buying companies (stocks) means buying earnings growth.
 The best time to invest money is when you have it.
 Don’t overthink it.
 That is the path to building long-term wealth

 There is no quick and easy solution for investing.
 You must have a plan, discipline, and fortitude.
 Reacting to news cycles, buying the latest investment products, and attempting to beat the market is akin to engaging in crash dieting or get-rich-quick schemes.
 These strategies appeal to us because they gloss over the hard work required to do great things, catering to our fears and laziness.